Car Insurance for Winter Storage: Can You Drop Coverage or Lower Rates?

 • Legal to Drive (Must Reinstate First)

-Comprehensive-only coverage typically costs a fraction of a full policy — some insurers offer this protection starting around $10–$30/month depending on your vehicle's value and location.
-Because you're stripping out the most expensive parts of your policy, the savings are significant.
-For a lower-value vehicle, it's also worth weighing your annual comprehensive premium against 10% of the car's current market value to determine whether coverage is financially worthwhile.
+In 2026, the national average for full coverage ranges from $177–$225/month ($2,124–$2,697/year) depending on your insurer, state, and coverage limits.
+Comprehensive-only storage coverage is a fraction of that — typically $20–$50/month depending on your vehicle's value, location, and deductible, with some low-risk vehicles qualifying for as little as $12–$18/month with major carriers.
+Because you're stripping out the two most expensive parts of your policy (liability and collision), the savings over a 3–5 month storage period can be substantial.
+For lower-value vehicles, it's also worth comparing your annual comprehensive premium against 10% of the car's current market value to determine whether coverage is financially worthwhile.
+Learn more in our guide to comprehensive car insurance and what it covers.

 Important: Once you switch to comprehensive-only, you cannot legally drive the vehicle until you reinstate full coverage.
 Even a quick trip to the gas station is a violation.